-Now in its fourth iteration, ITIL 4 provides the guidance organizations need to address new service management challenges and utilize the potential of modern technology in an era of cloud, Agile, DevOps and transformation.
+Now in its fourth iteration, released in winter 2019, ITIL 4 provides the guidance you need to address new service management challenges and utilize the potential of modern technology in an era of cloud, Agile, DevOps, and transformation.

-The key components of the ITIL 4 framework are the ITIL service value system provides a flexible operating model for the creation, delivery, and continual improvement of services.
+The ITIL service value system provides a flexible operating model for the creation, delivery, and continual improvement of services.
 The core components of the ITIL SVS are:

-- The ITIL service value chain;
+- The ITIL service value chain

-- The ITIL practices;
+- The ITIL practices

-- The ITIL guiding principles;
+- The ITIL guiding principles

-- Continual improvement.
+- Continual improvement

 - Organizations and People